 There are a range of housing options available for students in Adelaide, including residential colleges, student apartments and private rentals.
 Torrens does not own or operate its own accommodation facilities.
 However, the Student Services Team can help you find a housing option that best suits your needs.
 Torrens University is also registered with the Australian Homestay Network (AHN).
 Residential Colleges Residential Colleges provide safe, furnished, fully catered accommodation with a central focus on the student community.
 They offer social, recreational and sporting activities which encourage peer networking.
 In addition, the colleges include academic and pastoral resources to maintain the welfare of the students in their care.
-Options include:www.urbanest.com.au or call 1800 260 801 (international+61 2 8091 9959) Private Rental If you prefer private or shared rental accommodation, the following websites may be of assistance in finding suitable housing: The Residential Tenancies Tribunal. *Note that Torrens does not provide oversight or accept any liability for the accommodation options listed.
+Options include:Atira or call 1300 848 888.
+Urbanest offers fully furnished self-contained apartments with shared social spaces.
+A variety of options are available from large studios to single and twin ensuite rooms in a shared apartment.
+To find out more, visit www.urbanest.com.au or call 1800 260 801 (international+61 2 8091 9959) Private Rental If you prefer private or shared rental accommodation, the following websites may be of assistance in finding suitable housing: The Residential Tenancies Tribunal. *Note that Torrens does not provide oversight or accept any liability for the accommodation options listed.

-- Organise accessible course materials and other specialised assistance
+- The provision of accessible course materials and other specialised assistance

-- Make alternative arrangements for examinations and assessment, including extra time or the use of specialised equipment
+- Alternative arrangements for examinations and assessments, including extra time or the use of specialised equipment

 The University’s complaints and appeals processes are designed to resolve student complaints regarding academic and administrative matters appropriately, fairly and in a timely manner.
 Students also have avenues of external appeal.
 Read our Student Grievance Management Policy here.

 Our campus and online libraries resources provide you with access to a wide range of learning and teaching resources to enrich and build your learning and studying experience.
 You will have access to: